Alliaceae and animal health

 IV.
 Modulation of the inflammatory response

-OSCs have the ability to inhibit excessive production of proinflammatory cytokines, reducing intestinal inflammation that causes dehydration, poor absorption of nutrients and the entry of pathogenic microorganisms.
+OSCs have the ability to inhibit the excessive production of pro-inflammatory cytokines, thereby reducing intestinal inflammation that leads to dehydration, poor absorption of nutrients, and invasion by pathogenic microorganisms.

-In addition, this decrease in inflammation extends to other areas of the body, helping to prevent airway obstruction or inflammation of joints that limit the movement of the animal and food intake.
+In addition, this reduction in inflammation extends to other areas of the body, helping to prevent airway obstruction or joint inflammation that limits the animal’s movement and food intake.

 Fig. 4.
 Influence of OSCs on the production of pro-inflammatory cytokines in pig lung macrophages (Liu et al. 2012).